manwar/Design-Patterns/README.md

 ## Design Pattern
 ***

-Playing with Design Pattern using Modern Perl.
+Playing with `Design Pattern` using `Modern Perl`.
 This is not the first time anyone has done it and definitely not the last.

-It is an honest attempt to show the power of Modern Perl.
+It is an honest attempt to show the power of `Modern Perl`.
 If you look at the individual implementation, you will appreciate it does not take much to get the job done.

-To keep it lightweight, I am using Moo for the class definition.
+To keep it lightweight, I am using [**Moo**](https://metacpan.org/pod/Moo) for the class definition.

 - [1.
 Factory](https://github.com/manwar/Design-Patterns/tree/master/01-factory)
 - [2.
 Abstract Factory](https://github.com/manwar/Design-Patterns/tree/master/02-abstract-factory)